 Ticks: Each year we hear more and more about the ever increasing tick population.
-Lyme disease is at an all-time high in Pennsylvania.
+Lyme disease is at an alltime high in Pennsylvania.
 To protect yourself, insect and tick repellant are highly recommended, and will also help prevent diseases from mosquitoes and other insects.
 However repellants are not totally foolproof, especially against ticks.
 Wearing long pants, long sleeved shirts and hats while in tick infested areas cuts down on the risk of bites.
 Educate your campers about ticks, and have them check themselves on a regular basis, especially after walking through tick habitats.
 If a tick is found, report it to the Health Officer who will remove it and will attempt to preserve it in case a Lyme disease rash develops.
+The Summer Camp Staff is a vital part of a great summer camp experience.
+We are very excited to have returning staff join us from year to year.
+These staff members have been working hard to be ready to provide a great summer experience.